The Ubud Handbook « Surviving Bali on a 'Bike

-The vast majority of Balinese people have never taken a test or a driving lesson in their lives.
-Most buy their license from the police.
-There are children of nine riding without papers, helmets or insurance.
-Young families of five balanced on a scooter aren't uncommon: add a teenage girl who's texting while she's tailgating, a bunch of speeding 15-year-old boys heavily drunk on arak (80 percent-proof palm alcohol), throw in a wife trailing a wheelbarrow behind her Yamaha as her husband steers and you've got an explosive mix.
+The vast majority of Balinese people have never taken a test or a driving lesson in their lives – many pay for their license.
+There are children as young as nine riding without papers, helmets or insurance.
+Young families of four balanced on a moped aren't uncommon.
+Add a teenage girl who's texting while she's tailgating, sling a bunch of road-racing 15-year-old schoolboys into the mix, and bang in a few dozen drunk or jet-lagged tourists for good measure.

 Stefan, a 49-year-old expat Briton working on Bali's south coast in Sanur has been to Borneo and back on his Honda Africa Twin 750:

 – "Most riders who die on Bali aren't wearing helmets or don't do them up properly.
-There are no fixed rules here: anything goes.
+There are no fixed rules here – anything goes.
 If people see a space, they go through it.
 Mirrors are for checking how you look as you ride to Temple, and indicators are ornamental.

 "For me, some of the most dangerous people on the road are white people.
 I avoid them like the plague.
-"You can tell the ones who are going to hurt others – the fixed grins, the hunched over the handle-bars, the wobbling around corners, the shouts of indignation when they finally hit someone because they have absolutely no idea how life or the road works around here."
+You can tell the ones who are going to hurt others – the fixed grins, the hunched over the handle-bars, the wobbling around corners and shouts of indignation when they finally hit someone – because they have absolutely no idea how life and the road works around here."

-Road-rage is extremely rare on Bali: losing your temper in public is the height of rudeness and to be avoided at all costs.
+Road-rage is extremely rare on Bali: losing your temper in public is the height of rudeness, and to be avoided at all costs.

 – "If you've never ridden before," advises Stefan, "don't even think about renting a 'bike here.
-Having a lot of overseas experience can also really hurt.
+Having a lot of overseas experience can also hurt.
 You've got ingrained rules that just don't apply.
 In Britain if you flash your lights it means: 'Come out, you can go'.
 In Bali, it means: 'Watch out, because I'm not stopping, and I will crush you'.

-"Using your horn in Western countries is often an aggressive, last resort.
+"Using your horn in Western countries is often an aggressive, angry response.
 Here you beep quickly to let someone know you're going to overtake them, or you give a quick beep at somebody who looks as if they're going to pull out in front of you without looking – or you beep before you take a blind corner.
-"It's not rude.
+It's not rude.
 It's not an insult.
 Don't take it as one.
 Driving angry only causes more accidents."

 Mike, 57, an American expat living in Ubud who has been riding in Indonesia for 18 years, describes the traffic flow on a typical Balinese road.

 – "Imagine a school of fish moving together.
 Go with it.
 Anyone outside that flow is the one who's going to cause an accident.
 Stick to an imaginary lane.
-Don't drive aggressively: drive defensively.
+Don't drive aggressively – drive defensively.
 Keep an eye on who's overtaking or undertaking you – and don't make any sudden moves unless you're about to hit something."